 Wind Damage Repair

-One of the most damaging forces our homes face are high winds.
+One of the most damaging forces our homes face is high winds.
 Even if there isn’t any hail or heavy rain, your roof may still sustain some damage.
 Wind doesn’t uniformly affect the roof.
 Corners and edges where wind can pull shingles up are more affected by wind than the larger flat areas nearer the center of the roof.
+If left unattended to in a reasonable amount of time the roof can become unrepairable and require a roof replacement.
 Anywhere the wind can get under the roofing material and pull it up creates a peeling effect that only gets worse over time.

 The material that is peeled back exposes insulation and wood to dry rot, water damage, and leaks.
 The uneven stresses that high winds place on the roof doesn’t just affect loss shingles and edging material, it can also cause the roof to bend and shift slightly.
 Over time, this may cause small cracks to occur in the shingles near nails and flashing.
 These cracks can then create leaks and be further susceptible to more wind damage.